Socialization: The Importance of Building and Sustaining Social Capital

 Dr. Linda Karges-Bone is the author of 34 books, including *Rich Brain, Poor Brain: Bridging Social and Synaptic Gaps in Schools.* She has given keynotes and training in 45 states.
 Her consulting firm, Education InSite, is a leader in educational training.

-The US Nanny Association thanks all the nannies, advocates and business leaders who provide practical tips and insight to elevate our industry.
+We want to thank all the nannies, advocates and business leaders who provide practical tips and insight to elevate our industry.
 Thank you for sharing your expertise.